27tang/convex-hull/README.md

             The coordinates of each point is shown to the left of the graph.
 Points belonging to the convex set are surrounded by [ ].

-            The GRAPH SIZE argument specifies maximum x/y value of the graph.
+            The SIZE argument specifies maximum x/y value of the graph.

                   Options: